okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/inline-hooks/index.md

 ### HTTP status code

 You need to return an HTTP status code with your response.
 Typically, your service should return an HTTP status code of 200 (OK).
-In Inline Hook types that support empty responses, HTTP status code 204 (No Content) needs to be provided when sending an empty response.
+In inline hook types that support empty responses, HTTP status code 204 (No Content) needs to be provided when sending an empty response.

 #### Don't use HTTP status code to return information